epatyukova/goldilocks/docs/installation.md

-Here you can find information about using the Goldilocks app.
+Here you can find information about installing and running the Goldilocks app.

-# Web application
+## Web Application

-At the moment the applicaiton is deployed on Streamlit community cloud and can be tried out here https://goldilocks.streamlit.app/.
-In the nearest future it will be transfered to https://goldilocks.ac.uk/.
+The application is currently deployed on Streamlit community cloud and can be accessed here: [https://goldilocks.streamlit.app/](https://goldilocks.streamlit.app/).

-# Running locally
+### Running locally
 The application can be run locally whether in a Docker container, or in a python environment.

-## Docker container
+#### Docker container
 * Make sure that Docker is installed
 * Clone the repository
 ```